apache/cloudstack-documentation/source/adminguide/storage.rst

 Before you try to resize a volume, consider the following:

--  The VMs associated with the volume are stopped.
+-  The Instances associated with the volume are stopped.

 -  The data disks associated with the volume are removed.